gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Classic 0.0.23a_01**
 - By placing gravity blocks (sand or gravel) above a water source, the gravity block and the water will swap places, allowing for non-updated water sources.

+**Indev 20100124-3**
+- As chests were a full cube from Indev 0.31 20100124-2119 through Beta 1.9 Prerelease 5, many blocks requiring support could be placed against them.
+The action of "shift clicking" was not implemented in these versions, so to place the blocks onto the chest, they must be placed on a block next to them that cannot support them allowing for Support Blocks on chests

 **Indev 20100201-2**
 - Sponges would soak up infinite lava and infinite water allowing for discontinued configurations of the water and lava